MynahMarie/ws-github-api/README.md

 `https://api.github.com/users/octocat/orgs?access_token=YOUR_ACCESS_TOKEN`

-Try and complete Task 1 with at least 2 tests and don't rush ahead to the challenges.
+Try and complete Task 1 and don't rush ahead to the challenges.
 This is the most important part of today's workshop.
 The other parts should be treated as extra challenges.

 ## Task 1 (45 mins - 1 hour)